vincetrain/samba/README.md

 This fork is configured to focus more on implementing a multi-user share using Samba homes shares.

 ## TODO:
-- [ ] Hide plaintext passwords in users.conf (if possible/needed)
+- [x] Hide plaintext passwords in users (if possible/needed)
-- [ ] Add support for automatic creation of shared shares (with groups)
+- [x] Add support for automatic creation of shared shares (with groups)
+- [ ] Create a script for easy management of users

 ## Usage  🐳